stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `midi.getChannel(msg)`: Returns the MIDI channel (1..16) of `msg`.
 - `midi.getLength(msg)`: Returns the length of the MIDI message `msg`.
 For common short messages this will return *3*; SysEx messages may be longer.
 - `midi.getNote(msg)`: Returns the MIDI note number (0..127) of `msg` (byte 2 of the MIDI message).
+- `midi.getRaw(msg)`: Returns the raw bytes of `msg` as hexstring, exactly as sent/received — no framing added or removed.
 - `midi.getSysExData(msg)`: Returns the data of a MIDI SysEx message `msg` as hexstring.
 - `midi.getPitchWheel(msg)`: Returns the MIDI pitch wheel (0..16383) value of `msg`.
 - `midi.getValue(msg)`.
 Returns the MIDI value field (0..127) of `msg` (byte 3 of the MIDI message).